 Frontline………………. $64 ($32 per dog)

 We ended up paying over $600 in vet fees alone.
-It was a big hit to our wallet, especially because we had to pay other fees on top of this (USDA endorsement, airline fees, etc).
-The vet bill cost us more than the cost of an entire round trip plane ticket!
+It was a big hit to our wallet, especially because we had to pay other fees on top of this (USDA endorsement, airline ticket, etc).
+The vet bill cost us more than the price of an entire round trip plane ticket!

 For our trip to Guatemala, we were determined to save money.
-We decided to visit a family recommended vet while in upstate New York during the holidays to get our health certificates filled out.
-Our bill was as follows:
+We visited a family-recommended vet in upstate New York while visiting during the holidays.
+Our bill for the same health certificates were as follows:

 Appointment………… $80 ($45 for the 1st dog, and $35 for the 2nd)